Drblessing/notes/configs/VSCode/VSCode Keyboard Shortcuts.md

 # VSCode Keyboard Shortcuts

-My philosophy is to use the keyboard as much as possible, and have the most frequently used commands use the easiest key combinations to remember.
+My philosophy is to use the keyboard as much as possible, and have the most frequently used commands as the easiest key combinations.

-## Most Frequently Used Commands

-As a sketchpad, I use the following commands most frequently:

-- Toggle Primarysidebar Visibility
-- Reveal File Explorer
-- Reveal Source Control

-## My Cookbook
+## My Shortcuts

 Git Sync: Cmd+G

 Git Refresh: Cmd+R

-He,he such great git commands and easy to remember shortcuts.

 Show File Explorer: Cmd+1